dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 The **"everybody knows"** principle makes the battle even more difficult; prospects frequently make buying decisions baesd on second-hand perceptions.

 ## 5. The Law of Focus

+> "The most popwerful concept in marketing is owning a word in the prospect's mind."

+Simple words are best, taken right out of the dictionary.

+It's the ultimate marketing sacrifice.

+For example, Federal Express was able to put the word *overnight* into the minds of its prospects because it sacrified its product line and focused on overnight package delivery only.

+The leader owns the word that represents the category.
+In the toothpaste category, for example, the company that owns be "fresh" or "white" is likely to be the leader.

+The most effective words are simple and benefit oriented.

+It's always better to focus on one word or benefit rather than two, three or four.

+If you strongly establish one benefit, the prospect is likely to assign you related benefits.

+Words can be:
+* benefit realted
+* service related
+* audience related
+* sales related

+You can't take someone else's word.

+The essence of marketing is narrowing the focus.
+YOU become stronger when you reduce the scope of your operations.
+You can't stand for something if you chase everything.

 ## 6. The Law of Exclusivity